bioinfologics/w2rap/README.md

 This is run in the same way as for PE reads to assess read quality etc.

 ### b) Identify good LMP reads.
 A Python script is provided to process raw LMP to identify reads containing the Nextera adapter and remove it.
+This also removes PE contamination which is often present in LMP seqeuncing datasets.
 Run it as follows;

 ```
 lmp_processing <read_file_list> <ncpus>